kealanparr/old-next-js-developer-forge/content/pages/posts/great-teams.md

 I've seen kubernetes being used because developers kept getting called out at early hours to ssh onto boxes and restart them.
 ### Sensible logging
 Logging can be an anti-pattern- but sensible logs in the front-end and back-end can also help you triage issues, and understand how many customers are facing errors.
-Helps you to see if you're getting "better" or "worse".
+Helps you to see if you're getting "better" or "worse" over time.
 ### Address technical debt
 The team is able to advocate for technical debt to be removed, rather than only ever writing new code.
 ### Regressions